-Observation: These procedures were applied in the previous year and no exceptions were noted.
-These procedures will be applied in the next fiscal year.
+Observation: These procedures were applied in previous years and no exceptions were noted.
+These procedures will be rotated to the next fiscal year.

 We were not engaged to and did not conduct an examination or review, the objective of which would be the expression of an opinion or conclusion, respectively, on those C/C areas identified in the SAUPs.
 Accordingly, we do not express such an opinion or conclusion.
-Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.
+Had we performed additional procedures; other matters might have come to our attention that would have been reported to you.